 The CSU's Early Start Program

-(Please note that Early Start is not required for transfer students or out-of-state students, but out-of-state freshman students are strongly encouraged to complete remediation courses during the summer before the freshman year)
+(Please note that Early Start is not required for transfer students or out-of-state students, but out-of-state freshman students are strongly encouraged to complete remediation courses during the summer before the freshman year or risk extending the time to graduate by one year)

 The CSU system policy known as "Early Start" requires incoming students (California residents only) who do not demonstrate readiness for college-level math and/or English to begin remediation (enroll in and complete approved courses) during the summer before coming to the CSU or they cannot enroll for any fall courses.
 The goal of Early Start is to better prepare students in math and English before their first semester, thereby improving their chances of completing a college degree.
 Read on to see if Early Start is required for you.